Assistant Director - Programming

-The Assistant Director will support the programming and education operations of Off Campus Housing and Support Services (OCHSS), which supports Northeastern University learners living off campus or beyond Boston while in class, on co-op, and/or participating in co-curricular beyond Boston experiences.
-The Assistant Director is an integral part of the OCHSS team and will be responsible for the planning, development and execution of curated community building and educational programs intended to allow Northeastern students to have a successful off-campus experience.
+The Assistant Director will support the programming and education operations of Off Campus Engagement and Support (OCES), which supports Northeastern University learners living off campus while in class, on co-op, and/or participating in co-curricular experiences.
+The Assistant Director is an integral part of the OCES team and will be responsible for the planning, development and execution of curated community building and educational programs intended to allow Northeastern students to have a successful off-campus experience.

-The Assistant Director assists in the creation and execution of OCHSS programs that provide expertise in housing, education on tenant rights and responsibilities, building and maintaining a sense of community, and creating a network for students wherever they are learning.
-Educational efforts will include topics on housing in Boston and beyond, rights and responsibilities, and knowledge of off-campus living.
-Programming efforts will enhance learners' experience living off-campus or beyond Boston, keep learners connected to their peers and Northeastern on-site programs, provide opportunities to personalize networks across boundaries through alumni engagement and networking, facilitate community and civic engagement opportunities, and create smooth transition opportunities as learners move in and out of experiences.
-The Assistant Director will provide direct support to the Associate Director of Programming and Education regarding OCHSS signature programs, Beyond Boston programs, Community Ambassador student staff, marketing and promotional materials, and developing newsletter and social media content.
+The Assistant Director assists in the creation and execution of OCES programs that provide expertise in housing, education on tenant rights and responsibilities, connection to campus and civic engagement, building and maintaining a sense of community, and creating a network for students in their local area.
+Educational efforts will include topics on housing in Boston, rights and responsibilities, good neighbor actions, responsibilities, and knowledge of off-campus living.
+Programming efforts will enhance learners' experience living off-campus, keep learners connected to their peers and Northeastern opportunities and resources, foster pathways for engagement both on and off campus, facilitate community and civic engagement opportunities, and create smooth transition opportunities as learners move throughout the campus network.
+The Assistant Director will provide direct support to the Director regarding OCES signature programs, Community Ambassadors, student staff professional development, DEI initiatives and goals for student support, creating marketing and promotional materials, and developing newsletter and social media content.

-The Assistant Director will be responsible for the supervision of the Beyond Boston Instagram account, volunteer program, program assessments and logistics.
-Responsibilities will also include attending tabling events, creating and giving presentations at orientation and other welcome events on behalf of the office.
-The Assistant Director will provide high quality customer support and expert advice to students, parents, faculty and staff in search of safe, affordable off campus housing in the Boston area and beyond.
-She/He/They will advise students and parents with questions and concerns pertaining to renter's rights, landlord/tenant rights, and off-campus responsibilities, as well as manage the Lease Genius program and review leases in conjunction with the Assistant Director of Housing in OCHSS.
+The Assistant Director will be responsible for program assessments, program logistics, such as room bookings and catering orders, etc. Responsibilities will also include attending tabling events, creating and giving presentations at orientation and other welcome events on behalf of the office.
+The Assistant Director will provide high quality customer support and expert advice to students, parents, faculty and staff in search of safe, affordable off-campus housing in the Boston area.
+She/He/They will advise students and parents with questions and concerns pertaining to renter's rights, landlord/tenant rights, and off-campus responsibilities, as well as manage the Lease Genius educational program and outreach to expand lease knowledge among students with the Assistant Director of Advising and Support in OCES.

-Good working knowledge of MS Office programs (Word, Excel, and Publisher), Adobe Suite, Social Media, and web-based marketing programs.
+- Good working knowledge of MS Office programs (Word, Excel, and Publisher), Adobe Suite, Social Media, and and web-based marketing programs.

 Northeastern University is an equal opportunity employer, seeking to recruit and support a broadly diverse community of faculty and staff.
 Northeastern values and celebrates diversity in all its forms and strives to foster an inclusive culture built on respect that affirms inter-group relations and builds cohesion.